tne-lab/intermittent-burst-generator/README.md

   The **OUT** textbox corresponds to the event channel where the sham event needs to be sent.

 - **Pulse Width (ms):**
   Specifies the duration (in milliseconds) of each pulse triggered by the Intermittent Burst Generator.
-This pulse is sent through the channels specified in the JSON configuration file.
+This pulse is sent through the channels specified in the text above.

 - **Sham Duration (s):**
   Defines how long (in seconds) the sham pulses or events are sent.
 This value controls the duration of the sham period.